sgort/node-rest-api/README.md

-# demo illustrating Doccle suite services
+# Doccle suite services demo

+## API code base
-Prototype code base for use case(s) illustrating usage of a RESTful API with Node.js and Express Framework
+Prototype code base for usage of a RESTful API with Node.js and Express Framework

 - morgan is used for logging requests to the console
 - nodemon is used for automatically restarting the server when your code changes